 I led a small, partly remote team responsible for the development of usability testing, research and design synthesis, ideation, presentation to our team and final documentation.

-The project began with getting a sense of what our business partners were asking of us.
+The project began with investigating our Business Partner’s ask.
 They provided us with what scant background research and data there was, along with screenshots and business data to help us understand what was required.

-From there I began performing analysis of what our competitors were offering their customers.
-I looked into a number of competitors including Navy Federal, Quicken Loans and Better.com, to name just a few .
-This research helped us develop a more formal heuristic evaluation to help inform our understandings of what’s possible, and preferable as far as digital preapplications go.
+From there we began performing competitive analysis into a number of competitors including Navy Federal, Quicken Loans and Better.com, to name just a few.
+This helped us to build a more formal heuristic evaluation to help inform our understandings of what’s possible, and preferable as far as digital pre-applications go.

-Armed with the knowledge of our business-partner’s needs and a sense of the industry cutting-edge, I put together a research plan.
+Upon understanding what our stakeholders needed, I put together a research plan.
 We used this to both socialize an idea of our process and methodology as well as solidify funding.
+We agreed usability interviews with the members would be key to understanding the experience and pain-points of current pre-application process.

 The interviews were, as always, incredibly informative and eye-opening.
-My team went to work synthesizing the 1200+ notes we’d taken.
-We did this, for the first time, completely digitally using Mural.co.
-Over a few rounds we began to tease out larger themes, which led us to universal insights, which we compiled in a research readout and socialized with our partners.
+Over a few rounds we began to tease out larger themes, which led us to universal insights, which we compiled into a research readout and socialized with our partners.
 From there we categorized and prioritized these insights on a spectrum from easy, quick-wins, to hard and complex steps to help us decide what our marching orders would be, and we got to work.

 Getting the opportunity to lead a project at this level of sophistication and exacting specifications was such a great opportunity, with ample learning and experience working in dispersed teams.